asyncapi/template-for-generator-templates/README.md

 These are the contents of the `test` director:

 - `hooks` where you can find a snapshot test of the hook generating PNG and SVG files.
 In other words, a test that generates extra files, check their content and compares to the previous successful result of the test
-- `partials` where you can discover unit tests for the function that generates a diagram
+- `helpers` where you can discover unit tests for the function that generates a diagram
 - `template` where you can find a snapshot tests of template generation result.

 This template generates static files, so you cannot find here examples of integration tests that would, for example, start a generated application to test if it works with a real broker.